Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 * Add MSGEQ7 patterns for XY matrix
 * Add bleeding patterns
 * Add scrolling text with input via web interface
-* Add intensity slider (Fireworks size/count, Rain strength)
-* Hide patterns based on Matrix size (Greater than 4x4 for Fireworks, Rain, Storm.
-Greater than 5x5 for scrolling text)
 * Save settings in array to allow each pattern to have their own settings
+* Add reset for settings to default

 Hardware
 --------